 3. 胸に残り離れない 苦いレモンの匂い

-Nuance: “A bitter lemon scent that stays in my chest and won’t let go.”
+Cultural Nuance: The bitter, vivid scent of a lemon that stays in my chest and won't leave.

 4. 雨が降り止むまでは帰れない